Keys to Mindful Parenting

 From perfect to good enough parenting

-Despite our best efforts, it is okay for us to fail at times and for the child to witness some inevitable moments of imperfection.
+Despite our best efforts and implementing positive parenting tips, it is okay for the best of us to fail at times and for the child to witness some inevitable moments of imperfection.
 Positive parenting doesn’t in any way mean to hold up an ideal version of parenting that is hard to live up to.
 Instead, we need to consciously let go of unrealistic expectations and accept ourselves as we are.
 That is the only way, we can, in turn, offer unconditional love to the child.